vivianzhu88/query-annotations/README.md

 6. **aim templates** contains the templates to create AIM annotations.

     a. **atb-** are XML format templates and it is built from the ATB platform.
-It is the basic structure of the template for each collection.
+It is the basic structure of the template for each collection. [xml to json](https://github.com/RubinLab/aimconvert)

     b. **epad-** are JSON format templates created from the ATB templates.
 It is the template compatible with the ePAD platform.